Claude Lightfoot: Political career

 Upon returning from the war Lightfoot's belief in communism had only deepened.
 His time in the army had reinforced his belief that the American political institutions were corrupt and racist.
 In 1946 he made another run for Illinois state senate in the communist party.
 His candidacy was faced with intense opposition from the local democratic party who feared that his popular support in the black community would split the liberal vote and lead to a republican winning the election.
 However, on election day Lightfoot's popular support did not translate to the ballot box as he only recorded around 1,000 votes.
 Lightfoot believed that the Democratic party had meddled with the election and while this was entirely possible he had no proof to back up his claim.

 After his loss in 1946, Lightfoot shifted his focus towards promoting other African American candidates for office to fight against racism and oppression.
 Initially he and his allies attempted to lobby the Democratic party to nominate more black candidates for office.
 When these attempts were ignored they shifted their focus to running their own black candidates on their own third party progressive ticket.
-Within this plan, Lightfoot was tasked with organizing Chicago's south side.
-Lightfoot's efforts in the south side were a major success despite the fact that they did not win an election, they were able to win most of the black neighborhoods in the area.
+Within this plan, Lightfoot was tasked with organizing the South Side.
+Lightfoot's efforts in the area were a major success despite the fact that they did not win an election, they were able to win most of the black neighborhoods in the area.

 1948 was a presidential election year and due to his lack of support for civil rights, and his hostile position towards the Soviet Union and communists in general, Lightfoot and other communists did not support Democratic incumbent Harry Truman's reelection campaign.
 Instead they opted to put their support behind Franklin Roosevelt's first vice president Henry Wallace who was running on the progressive party ticket.
 While Wallace was not a communist he did not reject the support of communists like most Democrats.
 Wallace also displayed a commitment to civil rights which was unlike that of the major party candidates.
 Wallace opposed Jim Crow laws and refused to speak in front of segregated audiences in the south.
 Much like in 1947, Lightfoot's efforts did not translate to votes and Harry Truman won the presidential election in a tight race over Republican Thomas Dewey.